basliq/luna-web/README.md

 ![image](./public/luna-github-social-banner-readme-compressed-v2.webp)

 # Luna Web
 This repository holds the codebase for Luna project's frontend web application.

-You can check the documentation for this project at [luna-documentation](https://github.com/basliq/luna-documentation).
+## ⚠ This Project Is Archived
+Choosing NextJS wasn't the best decision.

 ## Getting Started
 This project is built using [Nextjs 13](https://nextjs.org/), a powerful react framework.